dbcraig/LmRaC/README.md

 ## Troubleshooting

 > **LmRaC isn't calling my function:** The most common cause for this is that the function has not been loaded.
 Although function files are read and compiled at initialization, they must also be *loaded* in order to be available for questions.
 This allows LmRaC to focus only on functions relevant to the task at hand.
 Note that what functions are loaded is saved to the configuration file, so after restarting LmRaC your functions are automatically re-loaded.

+> **LmRaC won't stop calling my function:** If your function does not return what it's description promises it should, LmRaC will try again.
+And again.
+And again.
+Make sure to perform the described function.
+If there is an error, return **Function Error** followed by the function's name prefixed with **lmrac_**.
+This will signal to LmRaC that the function has failed.

 > **Memory:** Because LmRaC uses multiprocessing extensively, complex questions can require significant memory resources while documents are being processed.
 We recommend a minimum of 1GB for the Docker container, though 2GB may be necessary for large multi-part questions.
 The error **A process in the process pool was terminated abruptly while the future was running or pending** is usually an indication that LmRaC ran out of memory.